Primary Navigation Mobile

 Is using a phone as a dash cam legal?

-The phone must also be mounted in a way that does not interfere with your line of sight, so ensure you have an unobstructed view of the road and traffic ahead when you are installing the phone.
-Effectively, you treat the phone in the same way as if you were using it for satellite navigation; you set it up, make sure it’s not in your way, start it off, and then don’t touch it until you get to your destination.
+The phone must also be mounted in a way that does not block your line of sight, so ensure you have an unobstructed view of the road and traffic ahead when you are installing the phone.
+You basically treat the phone in the same way as if you were using it for satellite navigation; you set it up, make sure it’s not in your way, set it running, then don’t touch it until you get to your destination.
+Remember that it is illegal to interact with or hold any mobile device while you are driving your car or riding a motorcycle.

 What are the advantages of using a phone as a dash cam?

 Accessibility is the major advantage of using a phone as a dash cam.
 You’ve no doubt got a phone, or a spare older phone you could use, and you may well have a suitable in-car mount to hand.
 Consequently, you don’t need any new hardware.
+Many dash cam apps are free to download and use.
+Some have advertising in them but that won’t stop you using the functions you need.

 That means you can often set yourself up with what is basically a dash cam for the sum total of nothing.
-This can be ideal if you just want to experiment, or if you’ve a particular trip you’re about to undertake that you want a bit of reassurance on.
+That can be ideal if you just want to experiment, or if you’ve a particular trip you’re about to undertake that you want a bit of reassurance on.
 Alternatively, you might be leaping into a hire car, or borrowing a car, and want to document the drive without buying or fitting a dash cam.

 5